This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 dark wooden spoon stirring steel cut oats and water together in a red sauce pan with a wooden handle.

-Step 1: Simmer water in a medium to large saucepan over medium heat.
+Step 1: Bring water to a gentle simmer in a medium-to-large saucepan over medium heat.

-Step 2: Add the oats to the simmering water and reduce the heat to medium-low, adjusting as necessary to keep a gentle simmer.
-Cook for 20 minutes, stirring occasionally, until the mixture is very thick.
+Step 2: Add the steel-cut oats, reduce heat to medium-low, and maintain a gentle simmer.
+Cook for about 20 minutes, stirring occasionally, until thick.

 red sauce pan filled with chopped apples, coconut sugar, cinnamon, grated ginger being mixed together with dark wooden spoon.